Liturgy & Music

 We strongly encourage returning Extraordinary Ministers to attend training every year.

 Lectors proclaim the Scripture during parish liturgies.
 Current and prospective Lectors receive training in how to publicly proclaim the Word of God.
 Lectors must be practicing Catholics.
 Teens who are at least age 16+ and have been Confirmed or are participating in their 2nd year of Confirmation preparation may also serve as Lectors at Mass.

 Altar Servers assist the priest at Mass.
 Children and Teens (age 10 and above) and adults who are practicing Catholics (attending Mass on a regular basis) and who have received their First Holy Communion, may train as Servers.
 ALL Servers, new and returning, are to attend one of the training sessions.

-Adults and Teens (Grade 8+) may serve as an Acolyte.
-Acolytes assist the priest at major liturgies and funerals with the incensation.
-Acolytes must be practicing Catholics who have received their First Holy Communion.
-New & Returning Acolytes are asked to attend one of our training sessions.
+Adults and Teens (Grade 8+) may serve as an Thurifer.
+Thurifers assist the priest at major liturgies and funerals with the incensation.
+Thurifers must be practicing Catholics who have received their First Holy Communion.
+New & Returning Thurifers are asked to attend one of our training sessions.